Do it the right way — even when no one is looking.

 How did Burlsworth, who was told he’d never play a down for the Razorbacks because he was too small and too slow, end up being a 1st team All-American?
 Because he refused to take the easy road.
 He worked for everything he earned.

 Maybe you already know Burlsworth’s story.
-Let’s keep his work ethic in mind as we begin 2017.
+Let’s keep his work ethic in mind as we live our lives and set goals.

 If you aren’t familiar with Brandon, make the effort to help his legacy live on.
 Watch the movie and make the commitment to approach life the Burls way.